jagrajales22/TappsiTest/README.md

 ```
 npm install appium-doctor
 ```
-Be sure all is checked.
+Be sure all is checked.It is possible that this step could lead you to install a lot of things or correct JAVA_HOME or ANDROID_HOME.

 ### Getting your APK and install it to an emulator